 Your product must be hosted on Google Cloud.

-You can charge your customers using the following pricing models:
+Google Cloud Marketplace allows using the following pricing models:

 Subscription-based pricing: Customers pay a flat monthly fee for using your software.
 For partial months, the cost is prorated.